LincaMarius/ISAP-1_Computer_Project/README.md

 The ability to load numeric values into the Program Counter allows us to extend the computer's instruction set by implementing the Unconditional Jump instruction.

-### Improved system design by adding a Flags register
+### Improved system design by adding a Flags
-To run more advanced programs that need conditional jumps, we have to use flags that show us particulars of the result of the last arithmetic operation performed.
-These result characteristics are stored in the flags register.
+To run more advanced programs that need conditional jumps, we have to use Flags that show us particulars of the result of the last arithmetic operation performed.
+These result characteristics can be determined by evaluating the values ​​of the Flags.

 These Flags can be tested individually or grouped, for this system I will use a selector for Flags, so only one condition is tested at a time.